 Cost of Equity Formula Example

-Suppose a business is seeking external investors to raise 70,000 in return for 40% of its equity.
-It’s financial projections show that at the end of 5 years, the business has grown and is estimated to be worth 650,000.
+To illustrate suppose a business is seeking external investors to raise 70,000 in return for 40% of its equity.
+Additionally it’s financial projections show that at the end of 5 years, the business has grown and is estimated to be worth 650,000.

-In this example, the business seeks to raise 70,000 of new equity in return for giving away 40% of the ownership, which in 5 years should be worth 260,000.
+As can be seen the business seeks to raise 70,000 of new equity in return for 40% of the equity.
+Additionally the business should be worth 260,000 in 5 years time.

 Using the compound growth formula, 260,000 returned in 5 years time from an investment of 70,000, is equivalent to a 30% annual cost of equity.

 Of course this calculation depends on the business achieving its financial projections.
-If at the end of 5 years the business was actually worth say 940,000, then the cost of equity would be as follows:
+To illustrate suppose at the end of 5 years the business was actually worth say 940,000.
+In this case the cost of equity would be as follows:

-Likewise, if the business fails to meet its financial projections and collapses into bankruptcy, then the value of the investment on disposal and therefore the cost of equity will be zero.
+Likewise, if the business fails to meet its financial projections and collapses into bankruptcy, then the value of the investment on disposal and therefore the cost will be zero.

 Outside equity is normally an expensive method with which the fund a business, but is often a necessity if injecting your own capital, using internal growth from retained earnings, or using debt financing are insufficient to fund the rapid growth.